 As a small business owner, you will have the opportunity to develop your product and service offerings, while maintaining control over business tasks behind the scenes, such as scheduling, marketing, bookkeeping, and hiring.
 With your small business, ultimately, you get the final say.

 A small business owner can benefit from a strong desire to learn, an interest in innovation, or motivation to work toward their ideas of success.
-According to Zippia, there are 32.5 million small businesses and startups in the United States, as of 2022 [1]—and every one of those small businesses started with one thing: an idea.
+According to Zippia, there are 33.2 million small businesses and startups in the United States as of 2023 [1]—and every one of those small businesses started with one thing: an idea.

-In this article, you'll explore sixteen profitable business ideas.
-Whether you enjoy working with computers, colors, others, or alone this list has an idea for you.
-To cap it off, you'll find tips on how to start your own business and explore cost-effective, online courses that can equip you with the skills you'll need to turn these small business ideas into your next big accomplishment.
+In this article, you'll explore 16 profitable business ideas.
+Whether you enjoy working with computers or colors, with others or alone, this list has an idea for you.
+To cap it off, you'll find tips on how to start your own business and explore cost-effective, online courses that can equip you with the skills you'll need to turn these ideas into your next venture.

 In this article, we’ll focus on small businesses that people often treat as full-time jobs.